 Staff Comments: To a great extent, existing City policy meets the intent of the RAHS Goal 1 actions outlined for municipalities.
 The City's housing policy framework encourages a diverse housing supply by focusing high and medium density development in its four town centres, while limiting change within its established lower density, single family areas.
-The City included housing demand estimates and committed to completing a Housing Action Plan within its 2013 Regional Context Statement, following Council adoption of an updated OCP in future.
+The City included housing demand estimates and committed to completing a Housing Action Plan within its approved 2013 Regional Context Statement, following Council adoption of an updated OCP in future.

 There is a particular regional focus on encouraging 3+ bedroom units in multi-family buildings; with the City's current development activity and range of development from low to high rise buildings generating a broad range of units sizes and types.
-The RAHS includes direction for Metro to further research demand for various household types, including families, which is an important first step before the City would investigate any possible approaches to promote this policy direction.
+The RAHS includes direction for Metro to further research demand for various household types, including families, which is an important first step for consideration of appropriate policy responses.

-The City established a baseline of housing data through the development of the 2015 Housing Profile.
+The City established baseline housing data through the development of the 2015 Housing Profile.
 In order to better respond to the RAHS's request for monitoring and reporting on housing demand estimates, the City could consider re-alignment of our Housing Profile Report(s) to provide a status update on City progress towards the regional housing demand estimates.